Skip to content

 Demo setup

 Follow these steps after Installation and when your cluster meets the Prerequisites.
-You will run a minimal httpbin workload behind ingress, attach an ElastiService, apply it, and curl through the ingress to see scale-from-zero and idle scale-down.
+You will run a minimal httpbin workload behind ingress or a gateway, attach an ElastiService, apply it, and curl through the edge to see scale-from-zero and idle scale-down.

 1. Deploy a Target Application